 This plug-in allows the user to compute various metrics from the source code.

 - Semantic constant

-This plug-in makes use of the results of the value analysis to replace in the source code the constant expressions by their values.
-Because it relies on the value analysis, it is able to do more of these simplifications than a syntactic analysis would.
+This plug-in makes use of the results of the evolved value analysis plug-in to replace, in the source code, the constant expressions by their values.
+Because it relies on EVA, it is able to do more of these simplifications than a syntactic analysis would.

 This plug-in slices the code according to a user-provided criterion: it creates a copy of the program, but keeps only those parts which are necessary with respect to the given criterion.

 - Spare code: remove "spare code", code that does not contribute to the final results of the program.